The 2025 edition! Highlights and types of decorations of the Sendai Tanabata Festival, the largest Tanabata Festival in Japan in Miyagi Prefecture.

 The city of Sendai will be decorated with Tanabata decorations for three days from August 6 to 8.

 From Sendai Station, Tanabata decorations can be seen along Chuo-dori and Ichibancho-dori arcades, which are crowded with many people during the festival.
 Taking time to wade through and look at the Tanabata decorations is one of the best parts of the Sendai Tanabata Festival.
 Once inside the arcade, the blowing streamers of Tanabata decorations sway in the wind, making you forget the summer heat.
-In addition, there are many other simple and nostalgic Tanabata decorations in the surrounding shopping streets, and enjoying the atmosphere of the festival in a relaxed atmosphere is also recommended.
+In addition, there are many other simple and nostalgic Tanabata decorations in the surrounding shopping streets, and enjoying the atmosphere in a relaxed atmosphere is also recommended.

 Explanation of the wishes expressed in the Tanabata decorations!

-Seven Wishes
+Seven wishes

 Tanzaku (tanzaku): Improvement in studies and calligraphy